 While the percentage needed to achieve specific GDL grades may vary between universities, the following generally applies:

 If you score below 40% overall, this is a fail.
 The GDL pass rate is 40%.

 A score of between 60-70% will earn you a commendation, and 70% and above will gain you that coveted distinction.

-Please check with individual course providers to be sure that you know exactly what to aim for.
+Please check with individual course providers, such as The University of Law, to be sure that you know exactly what to aim for.